Unifying reciprocal and real space atomic dynamics in dilute gases: Abstract

 \section{Abstract}

-In solids, elementary excitations of atomic vibrations are identified in reciprocal space by their frequency and wavevector as phonons.
+In solids, quanta of atomic vibrations are identified in reciprocal space by their frequency and wavevector as phonons.
 At the opposite end of the matter spectrum, dynamics of dilute gases is conventionally described in terms of atomic or molecular collisions and translations in real space and time.
 These two formalisms are apparently incompatible, leading to difficulties in understanding atomic dynamics in intermediate matter.
 In this work, we demonstrate that normal modes, often synonymously considered as phonons in solids, provide a microscopic description of various transport processes, including thermal conductivity, diffusion coefficient, and shear viscosity, in a prototypical dilute gas, argon.
-Our results reveal that normal modes constitute elementary excitations in dilute gases, extending their physical relevance far beyond vibrational excitations in solids.
+Our results bridge the conceptual divide between solid and gas phase descriptions and establish normal modes as a unifying framework for atomic dynamics well beyond crystalline solids.

-\textit{Introduction.} Kinetic and scattering theories have laid the foundation for the microscopic explanation of a wide range of natural phenomena \cite{mcquarrie_statistical_1976, ashcroft_solid_1976, kittel_introduction_1976, landau_statistical_1958}.
+Kinetic and scattering theories have laid the foundation for the microscopic explanation of a wide range of natural phenomena \cite{mcquarrie_statistical_1976, ashcroft_solid_1976, kittel_introduction_1976, landau_statistical_1958}.
 Early works by Drude and Lorentz modeled electrical conduction in metals in terms of classical electrons undergoing scattering with a characteristic relaxation time \cite{drude_zur_1900, lorentz_theory_1916}.
 Sommerfeld later incorporated quantum mechanics and Fermi–Dirac statistics into this framework, significantly improving its predictive power \cite{sommerfeld_zur_1928}.
 These developments were followed by Bloch’s formulation of electronic wavefunctions in periodic potentials, which established the foundation of band theory and modern electronic structure calculations \cite{bloch_uber_1929}.
 For dilute gases, pressure and temperature are described microscopically from atomic collisions and translations \cite{boyle_defence_1662, van_der_waals_over_1873, gay-lussac_recherches_1802, kronig_grundzuge_1856}.
 Beyond thermodynamics, Chapman and Enskog independently and successfully considered the Boltzmann transport equation to describe various transport properties of dilute gases such as shear viscosity and thermal conductivity \cite{chapman_mathematical_1939}.